 Unfortunately, most people are likely to have to deal with the death of a loved one at some time in their lives.
 The last thing that people want at a time of bereavement is the bureaucracy involved in dealing with the winding up of a deceased person’s estate.

-The terms Confirmation, Grant of Probate and Grant of Letters of Administration, will be familiar to a great many people but it is important to be aware of the legal definition of each of these terms as the majority of us will have to deal with a bereavement at some point in our lives.
-Generally speaking, before any estate situated within the United Kingdom can be uplifted, it is necessary to obtain an official document called a Confirmation, a Grant of Probate or Letters of Administration.
+The terms Confirmation (known as Grant of Probate in England) and Grant of Letters of Administration, will be familiar to a great many people but it is important to be aware of the legal definition of each of these terms as the majority of us will have to deal with a bereavement at some point in our lives.
+Generally speaking, before any estate situated within the United Kingdom can be uplifted, it is necessary to obtain an official document called a Confirmation of Estate.
 Without this document, the estate cannot be distributed to beneficiaries.

 In what circumstances are each of these grants appropriate within the United Kingdom?